davidmintz/court-interpreters-office/docs/documentation/data-model.md

 </code>
 </pre>

+Similarly, the <span class="text-mononspace">Location</span> entity, <span class="text-monospace">InterpretersOffice\Entity\EventType</span> has a property that is itself represented by the entity <span class="text-monospace">InterpretersOffice\Entity\EventCategory</span>, a minimal class mapped to the *event_categories* data table,which is also populated when the database is first initialized and never modified thereafter.
+An event-type has one of three categories: "in", "out", or "not applicable."
+Respectively, these mean in-court, as in an official on-the-record proceeding; out-of-court, as in ancillary events like PSI interviews and attorney-client meetings; and neither of the above, which is applicable in less frequent cases such as document translation.
+One of the administrative reasons for tracking this datum in federal court is that the
+Administrative Office of the US Courts requires District Courts to report it.

+There are other examples of this type of entity relationship, but this should suffice as an overview.
+For further details the [source code for the entity classes](https://github.com/davidmintz/court-interpreters-office/tree/master/module/InterpretersOffice/src/Entity) in the application's main module is a good resource.

 ### entities in a M-M relationship with `events`

 One of the most important pieces of the model is of course the *interpreter.* An event can have multiple interpreters, and interpreters can be assigned, over time, to